yashu1wwww/Github-Auto-Profile-View/README.md

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and

-and enter git.py in cmd or in python idle
+and enter git.py in cmd or in double click on git.py file

 After Seeing These Script Don't Believe That My Profile Views Are Auto